VinciEcoDrive/VED-KiCad-Libraries/readMe.md

 ## 🤝 Contact

-- For library content updates: coordinate with the team working on the specific symbol/footprint.
+- If you are a member of Vinci Eco Drive, use the project’s primary team communication channel for general questions, library requests and design reviews.

-- CI / repo maintainer: Théo HARDY — [theo.hardy@edu.devinci.fr](mailto:theo.hardy@edu.devinci.fr)
+- CI / repo maintainer — Théo HARDY: theo.hardy@edu.devinci.fr
+   - Preferred workflow: open a GitHub Issue for bugs, feature requests or installation problems; link PRs to issues when relevant.

 ## 📜 Licence